From our private database of 26,900+ case briefs...

-Taco Cabana, Inc. (Taco Cabana) (plaintiff) operated fast-food Mexican restaurants, each of which had a distinctive architectural and aesthetic design: “a festive eating atmosphere having interior dining and patio areas decorated with artifacts, bright colors, paintings, and murals. . . .
+Taco Cabana, Inc. (plaintiff) operated fast-food Mexican restaurants, each of which had a distinctive architectural and aesthetic design.
+Taco Cabana described its design as “a festive eating atmosphere having interior dining and patio areas decorated with artifacts, bright colors, paintings, and murals. . . .
 The stepped exterior of the building is a festive and vivid color scheme using top border paint and neon stripes.
 Bright awnings and umbrellas continue the theme.”
-Two Pesos, Inc. (Two Pesos) (defendant) opened its own Mexican restaurants with a motif very similar to that of Taco Cabana’s restaurants.
-Taco Cabana sued Two Pesos for trade dress infringement under section 43 of the Lanham Act.
+Two Pesos, Inc. (defendant) opened its own Mexican restaurants with a motif very similar to that of Taco Cabana’s restaurants.
+Taco Cabana sued Two Pesos for trade-dress infringement under § 43 of the Lanham Act.
 The United States District Court for the Southern District of Texas found in favor of Taco Cabana and awarded it damages.
 The court of appeals affirmed.
-The United States Supreme Court granted certiorari to rule on Two Pesos’s argument that proof of secondary meaning is required to prevail on a trade dress infringement claim where the trade dress at issue is inherently distinctive.
+The United States Supreme Court granted certiorari to rule on Two Pesos’s argument that proof of secondary meaning is required to prevail on a trade-dress-infringement claim if the trade dress at issue is inherently distinctive.

 Rule of Law

 Unlock this case brief with a free (no-commitment) trial membership of Quimbee.